odu-cs725-infovis/public/spr22/agenda.md

 Assignment:
 * HW1 - *to be added*
 * Review next week's materials before class
+   * in particular, start experimenting with the "Introduction to D3, Part 1" notebook and tutorials in the "Learn D3 Collection" in [Week 3 resources](resources.md#week-3)

 ## Week 3
 **Tues, Jan 25**